 MAPALO LUPUPA, Shiwang’andu

-CHIEF Mukwikile of the Bemba people of Shiwang’ndu district in Muchinga Province says the development projects that have taken place in his chiefdom have eased the lives of the local
+And Chief Mukwikile of the Bemba people of Shiwang’andu district says unprecedented development projects that Government has put up in the district and chiefdom have eased the life of the local people.

-“I am delighted that the development projects being done are helping my subjects have a better life,” Chief Mukwikile said.
+“I am delighted that the developmental projects being done are helping my subjects to have a better life,” chief Mukwikile said.

-However, he urged the government to build three more health posts in the area to cater for the growing population.
+Chief Mukwikile called on government to consider building more health posts in the area to cater for the growing population.